Chanel ready-to-wear collection: Chanel Ready-to-Wear Spring 2012 Runway Show

 The Chanel Ready-to-Wear Spring 2012 Runway Show was presented on October 4, 2011 at the Grand Palais in Paris.
 With a massive seascape production, which Vogue described as spectacular and risk-taking, Creative Director Karl Lagerfeld unveiled 84 new looks with unconstructed jackets, cutaway backs, ostrich feather skirts, and sequined dresses in a lighter, iridescent palette of whites, creams, nudes, and metallics that shifted to pinks, corals, and blacks.

 For a sportier element, Lagerfeld added drawstring waists and bomber jackets.
 The collection featured a variety of fabrics ranging from tweed, organza, lace, chiffon and lamé to knit, silk, and leather.
 With a slight 1920s influence, design details included drop-waists, pearl belts, seaweed panniers, boxy tweed jackets, and ruffles that mimicked sea sponges.
 There were also aquatic-themed accessories with handbags, shoes, and jewelry shaped as seashells, conch shells, and coral.

 The production included stylized, oversized installations of giant sea life sculptures: stingray, sea horse, shark, anemone, and coral branches in a variety of matte, glossy, and sparkly finishes.

 Florence Welch provided the soundtrack with a live performance of "What the Water Gave Me."
 Saskia de Brauw opened the runway show.
 Freja Beha Erichsen, Arizona Muse, Karlie Kloss, Tao Okamoto, Heidi Mount, Fei Fei Sun, Lindsey Wixson, Miranda Kerr, Joan Smalls, Candice Swanepoel, and Liu Wen were amongst the models who also walked the show.
 Stella Tennant closed the presentation.
-Uma Thurman, Anna Dello Russo, Alexa Chung, Jared Leto, Vanessa Traina, Ines de la Fressange, Sean Lennon, and Carine Roitfeld attended the show and were photographed on the front row.

 Fashion Critic Tim Blanks described the runway presentation as "a magical underwater environment."
 Following the October 4, 2011 presentation, Blanks asked Lagerfeld at what point did the theme of the undersea world assert itself on the collection.
 Lagerfeld replied, "Nothing is more modern than the shapes in the ground of the sea who have billions of years.
 The sea is the same all over the world; so it's a manualization in a very modern, graphic way—and where pollution hadn't reached yet."

 Blanks noted the paradoxical metaphor of creating something very modern out of something very old.
 "I'm happy you say that," noted Lagerfeld.
 "In fact, the oldest things are the most modern in a way."